mcosovic/JuliaGrid.jl/docs/src/manual/dcOptimalPowerFlow.md

 ---

 ## [Setup Starting Primal Values](@id SetupStartingPrimalValuesManual)
 In JuliaGrid, the assignment of starting primal values for optimization variables takes place when the [`solve!`](@ref solve!(::PowerSystem, ::DCOptimalPowerFlow)) function is executed.
-Starting primal values are determined based on the `voltage` and `power` fields within the `DCOptimalPowerFlow` type.
+Starting primal values are determined based on the `generator` and `voltage` fields within the `DCOptimalPowerFlow` type.
 By default, these values are initially established using the active power outputs of the generators and the initial bus voltage angles:
 ```@repl DCOptimalPowerFlow
 print(system.generator.label, analysis.power.generator.active)
 print(system.bus.label, analysis.voltage.angle)